 If your motion is successful, you could:

-Joffe Law, PA understands the complexities involved in filing a motion for post-conviction relief.
-Our Florida criminal defense lawyers will thoroughly review your case, explain your options, and advise you in how to proceed in the process.
+Joffe Law, P.A. understands the complexities involved in filing a motion for post-conviction relief.
+Our Florida post-conviction relief lawyers will thoroughly review your case, explain your options, and advise you in how to proceed in the process.
 Call us today at 954-723-0007 to get experienced representation for your case.